AlfBerht/AlfBerht/README.md

 I'm currently working on:
 - A Big Scene from the World of Ruthanne.
 Everything in this scene I'm creating from scratch.
 The original purpose of creating this project was to show everything I can do.
 Now to that I will add to the fact that I already love this project.
 Although, there is still a lot of work to be done.
 - Writing a new book based on my world of Ruthanne.
 I'm writing it in Russian and translating it automatically into English.
 So there may well be some inaccuracies.
-:art: I try to find at least sometimes time to develop skills in digital art.
-It's not a priority for me, but I find it quite interesting.
+- I try to find at least sometimes time to develop skills in digital art.
+It's not a priority for me, but I find it quite interesting.</div><br />

-I am currently on a job search.
+:warning: I am currently on a job search.
 So if you find me a suitable candidate, please contact me:

 <br /><br /><br /><br /><br /><br /><br />